PonFirst/Personal-Finance-Manager/README.md

 ### Installation Instructions

 1. Go to https://drive.google.com/drive/folders/1SsqrJHBvtv2VyGu6_9W95SGa63GG23dY?usp=sharing
-2. Download the zip file that is prefixed by your operating system. (e.g. SuSeLeap-Personal-Finance-Manager.zip)
+2. Download the zip file that is prefixed by your operating system. (e.g. Linux-Personal-Finance-Manager.zip)
 3. Locate the downloaded zip file and unzip it.

 ### Getting started

 1. Open a terminal window or command prompt, depending on your operating systems.
-2. Type "cd " (With a space), then drap and drop the unzipped folder into the terminal window and press Enter.
+2. Type "cd " (With a space), then drag and drop the unzipped folder into the terminal window and press Enter.
 3. Run the installation script by typing "./install.sh" for MacOS or Linux and pressing Enter.
 For Windows, type ".\window_install.bat" and press Enter to run the installation script.